Skip to content

 MCP Apps support

-Without MCP Apps, an mcp tool that produces UI has to choose between:
+Without MCP Apps, an MCP tool that produces UI has to choose between:

 1. io.modelcontextprotocol/ui is advertised in the server’s initialize capabilities (under experimental).
 MCP-Apps-aware hosts read this and switch on inline rendering.